 Right in the middle of the bar

-Atone of the most popular bars at ‘Sørlandssenteret’, a liveband plays six times a week.
-In here, offers for sex are fewer and lessintrusive.
-But we observe a girl with heavy make-up who appears to be achild.
+But we observe a girl with heavy make-up who appears to be a child.
 She moves between the tables and tries to get attention.
-We cannot knowhow old she is.
+We can’t know how old she is.

 Someone drags the arm of Fædrelandsvennen’sreporter.

-Sheexpresses disappointment when rejected.
-But she doesn’t look disappointed.- Youare looking for something special, she asks.
+She expresses disappointment when rejected.
+But she doesn’t look disappointed.

-Approachingis a transvestite, about 1.90 meters tall, without the high heels.
-Someone musthave worked those lips.
-The voice is deep.
+Approaching is a transvestite, about 1.90 meters tall, without the high heels.
+Someone must have worked those lips.
+Her voice is deep.